mcshane-fire/bumps/readme.txt

-  r        This crew remained level for the day, likely rowing over. u        This crew bumped up one place, and the crew above went down one place. o<num>   This crew overbumped up <num> places, exchanging positions with the crew starting <num> places above. t        This result terminates the current division, if given at the start of that division it means that division didn't race. x        This crew withdraws from racing and will not race any further.
-Division size is reduced by one for subsequent days. e<num>   This crew goes up <num> places, <num> can be negative for a crew going down. v<num>   Similar to above, but that crew will be shown with a lighter line to indicate they didn't race that day. w<num>   The next <num> crews all went up by one, the next crew went down <num> places. d<1.2.3> The division sizes change for the next day.
+  r        This crew remained level for the day, likely rowing over. u        This crew bumped up one place, and the crew above went down one place. o<num>   This crew overbumped up <num> places, exchanging positions with the crew starting <num> places above. t        This result skips over all crews remaining in the current division, it can indicate that division didn't race. x        This crew withdraws from racing this and following days.
+Division size is reduced by one on following days. e<num>   This crew goes up <num> places, <num> can be negative for a crew going down. v<num>   Similar to above, but that crew will be shown with a lighter line to indicate they didn't race that day. w<num>   The next <num> crews all went up by one, the next crew went down <num> places. d<1.2.3> The division sizes change for the next day.
 Inside literal <> brackets is a dot separated list of division sizes. p        The next crew with an e or v code receives a penalty bump after the e/v code has been applied.

-For codes u, o & w that indicate the results for multiple crews no further codes need to be included for any of the crews specified.
+For codes u, o & w that indicate the results for multiple crews no codes are included for any of the crews specified.
 For ease of reading, codes from each division are typically seperated by a space, results from each day occur on a newline.